Computer-Aided-Validation-Laboratory/pyvale/docs/source/dev_guide.rst

 Coding Languages
 ---------------------------------
 All user interfaces in ``pyvale`` should be written in Python to allow ease of use for the general engineering and scientific community.
-Code where performance is required (e.g. rendering engines, image analysis and digital image correlation analysis) should be written in a compiled language.
+Code where performance is required (e.g. rendering engines, image analysis and digital image correlation analysis) or where you feel the need to write a ``for`` loop should preferably be written in a compiled language.
 A list of preferred coding languages for ``pyvale`` is given below:

 - Python
 - Cython